tgbugs/docs.sparc.science/pages/data_submission/submit_data.md

 **Steps for creating a draft dataset:**
 - Create and name a dataset in the SPARC data repository
 - Provide a short description for the dataset
 - Upload files and organize the dataset according to the requirements of the SPARC Data Standards Committee and Data Curation Team.
+Users can either:
+  - create the SPARC required folder hierarchy on the DAT-Core platform, or
+  - **create and upload a zip file with the correct folder hierarchy and files**.
+This method is available temporarily until the DAT-Core natively supports dragging nested folders into the web-application.
+In this case, once the dataset is shared with the curation team, the DAT-Core unzip the uploaded file and create the folder hierarchy on the platform.
 - Share the data with the curation team and NIH

 **SPARC dataset requirements** Each dataset will comprise the following: